 - stress and psychological injuries

-In addition to the circumstances outlined above it is also possible to bring a personal injury compensation claim if your accident at work was caused by the negligent acts of another member of staff.
+It is also possible to bring a personal injury compensation claim if your accident at work was caused by the negligent acts of another member of staff.
 Find out more by calling out accident at work lawyers today on 0808 164 0808.

 Time limits to make a claim